Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/addons/ninepatchbutton/README.md

 - **Pressed Released Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been released after having been pressed down.
 - **Pressed Released Volume Db** - The volume of the Pressed Released Sound, in dB.
 - **Pressed Released Pitch Scale** - The pitch and tempo of the Pressed Released Sound, as a multiplier of the audio sample's sample rate.
-- **Pressed Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been, or is being, pressed down in conjunction with the mouse hovering over it.
+- **Pressed Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been or is being, pressed down in conjunction with the mouse hovering over it.
 - **Pressed Hovered Volume Db** - The volume of the Pressed Hovered Sound, in dB.
 - **Pressed Hovered Pitch Scale** - The pitch and tempo of the Pressed Hovered Sound, as a multiplier of the audio sample's sample rate.
-- **Pressed Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been, or is being, pressed down in conjunction with it having mouse or keyboard focus.
+- **Pressed Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been or is being, pressed down in conjunction with it having mouse or keyboard focus.
 - **Pressed Focused Volume Db** - The volume of the Pressed Focused Sound, in dB.
 - **Pressed Focused Pitch Scale** - The pitch and tempo of the Pressed Focused Sound, as a multiplier of the audio sample's sample rate.
 - **Disabled Pressed Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled and the user attempts to press it.